sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 The process is created, but we still can't reference that process from our client app, since it doesn't have process alias set.
-We can create an alias for our new process with Flex CLI command:
+We can create an alias for our new process with Sharetribe CLI command:

 ```shell
 flex-cli process create-alias --process=saunatime-instant-booking --version=1 --alias=release-1 --marketplace=saunatime-dev